raspberrypilearning/python-wild-hop-the-frog/en/step_7.md

 <h2 class="c-project-heading--task">Stretch the frog’s legs</h2>
 --- task ---
-Use the same `stretch` value to make the frog’s legs grow when it jumps. 🦵🦵
+Make the frog’s feet stretch as it jumps. 🐾
 --- /task ---

-<h2 class="c-project-heading--explainer">Add extra spring</h2>
+<h2 class="c-project-heading--explainer">Push off with power!</h2>

-Your frog’s body stretches when it jumps — now let’s do the same for its legs.
+Now let’s stretch the frog’s legs as it leaps.
-This will make the whole frog feel more bouncy and alive! 🐸💨
+We’ll change the **height** of the feet using the same `stretch` variable.

-We’ll use the same `stretch` variable and add it to the **height** of the feet.
+Multiply the `stretch` by a number to exaggerate the leg movement.
-You can make the effect bigger by multiplying `stretch`, like this: `stretch * 3`.
+Try `stretch * 2` or `stretch * 3`!

 <div class="c-project-code">
 --- code ---